 Easy Swiss chard recipe — sautéed with lemon, quinoa, capers, and olives.
 Perfect vegetarian main dish, or serve as a side dish to the meat eaters at the table.

 This may sound nuts, but after experimenting with recipes all day I often droop at the thought of making dinner.
 All I want is to sink into the sofa with a glass of wine, and have someone whip up something magical for me.
 My husband grills a mean steak, and his pork chops are absolutely perfect, but he’s not at all interested in venturing into vegetarian-land.

 On those nights, we either get takeout from a restaurant down the street, or I excavate the refrigerator in search of something I can add to eggs, legumes or grains.
 Some of these last-minute experiments are epic fails, many are ok but not worth repeating.
 But some are amazing.
 And this, my friends, was one of my epic wins from a few years ago – perfect for sharing on #WeekdaySupper, which highlights dinners that can be made in 30 minutes or less.

-Lemony Swiss Chard and Quinoa Saute with Fried Capers and Olives: #WeekdaySupper
+Easy Swiss Chard Recipe with Lemon, Quinoa, Fried Capers and Olives: #WeekdaySupper

 - 1 cup cooked quinoa

 - 2 tablespoons unsalted butter

 - 1/4 teaspoon dried red pepper flakes

 - 1/4 teaspoon kosher salt, or to taste

 - Remove the leaves of the Swiss chard from the central stems and thinly slice the stems.
 Stack the leaves and slice into 2-inch wide pieces.